WICG/attribution-reporting-api/report_verification.md

     learning the detection result.
 See
     [privacy of the IVT detector](#privacy-of-the-ivt-detector) for more details.
-*   If the request is considered **valid**, the reporting origin should add a `Sec-Attribution-Reporting-Private-State-Token` header with a blind token (the blind signature over the blinded message).
+*   If the request is considered **valid**, the reporting origin should add a `Sec-Attribution-Reporting-Private-State-Token` header with blind tokens (the blind signatures over the blinded messages).

-Internally, the browser will store the token associated with any generated report.
+Internally, the browser will randomly associate the tokens with any reports generated from this trigger request, including [null reports](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#hide-the-true-number-of-attribution-reports).

 Note: because we only support issuance requests on requests bearing the `Attribution-Reporting-Eligible` header, some trigger requests flows are not